As construction on the nearby 405 freeway winds down, the new and improved Getty Center entrance is slated for completion by fall 2014

 The project to widen the 405 freeway and improve traffic by adding a carpool lane has been underway since January 2010 (carmageddon, anyone?).
 And now our own Getty Center entrance on Sepulveda Boulevard is getting a makeover.

-Construction is expected to last about 18 months and be completed in 2013.
 When finished, our newer, snazzier front entrance will have new sound walls, lusher landscaping, a better bus shelter integrated into the design of the entrance, and improved lighting in the passageway underneath the 405.
 Result: visiting the Getty Center will be faster by car and more pleasant by bus or bike.